JustAiden9/Karel-J-Robot-Projects/README.md

 # Karel-J-Robot-Projects
-BHS Karel J Robot Code For Projects #01-#12
+BHS Karel J Robot Code For Projects #01-#12 (UPDATING RN)

 Here is my code from my 2024 class work at Barrington High School for Karel J Robot!
+This is a Java class where you can learn how to code in Java.
+This code in this repo can help you if you are stuck!

+# Working Projects

 The Grade I got is next to the name of the project/Class.
-# Working Projects

 - MyFirstRobot = 100%
 - WalkAroundTheBlock = 100%